 \section{Introduction}

-The reception of color is not a direct consequence of the wavelength of electromagnetic radiation, but an active construction of the human visual system, including the involvement of color receptors in the retina and the visual cortex, located in the occipital lobe of the human brain. \cite{RN280,RN281} In the human eye, there are three different types of color receptors called cones.
-The S-cones are stimulated by light with shot wavelength (blue), the M-cones are stimulated by light with medium wavelength (green), and the L-cones are stimulated by long-wave light (red).
-The perception of different colors is a result of relative activation of the three different types of cones. \cite{RN282} While many colors like blue, green, yellow, orange, and red can be assigned to a specific spectral wavelength, \cite{RN283} purple does not exist as a single spectral wavelength within the visible spectrum and is describes as a non-spectral color.\cite{RN284,RN285} Therefore, purple is a color which is generated by the visual cortex of the brain when L-cones and S-cones are stimulated in a specific combination by the absence of significant signal from the M-cones. \cite{RN284} This constructed character makes purple a fragile and unstable perception that is easily influenced by physiological and contextual factors.\cite{RN291}
+The perception of color is not a direct consequence of the wavelength of electromagnetic radiation but an active construction of the human visual system, including the involvement of color receptors in the retina and the visual cortex. \citep{RN280} In the human eye, there are three different types of color receptors called cones.
+The S-cones are stimulated by light with a short wavelength (blue), the M-cones are stimulated by light with a medium wavelength (green), and the L-cones are stimulated by long-wavelength light (red).
+Although many colors such as blue, green, yellow, orange and red can be assigned to a specific spectral wavelength, \citep{RN283} purple does not exist as a single spectral wavelength within the visible spectrum.
+It is a non-spectral color that is generated when L- and S-cones are stimulated by the absence of significant signal from M-cones. \citep{RN284} This makes purple a fragile and unstable perception that is easily influenced by physiological and contextual factors \citep{RN291}.

-Furthermore, color processing takes place in opponent channels: a red-green channel (L-cones\,-\,M-cones) and a blue-yellow channel (S-cones\,-\,(L-cones\,+\,M-cones)). \cite{RN281} Purple requires red and blue channels without a corresponding yellow or green signal.
-This means that purple easily shifts toward one of its components when the input is unbalanced.
-Even small changes in the ratio of L-cone to S-cone signals, due to optical blurring, neural interconnection, or contrast effects, can change the color purple to blue or red.\cite{RN284}